gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 ```

 This is a neat departure from a traditional .NET convention where it always throws `ArgumentNullException`.
-Instead, Gapotchenko.FX uses a slightly different philosophy:
+Instead, Gapotchenko.FX uses a slightly different philosophy.
-it does the best possible job under existing conditions by following common-sense expectations of the customers.
+It does the best possible job under existing conditions by following common-sense expectations of a customer.

 ### Split